 The Industrial Revolution marked a critical turning point in history.
-Between 1760 and 1840, companies began transitioning from using hand production methods of creating products to the use of highly productive machines.
+Between 1760 and 1840, companies began transitioning from using hand production methods of creating products to highly productive machines.
 Steam power and the improved efficiency of water power were also introduced during this time.

 This evolution in the way workers manufactured products paved the road for new regulations in wages and worker conditions.
-In a similar fashion, the introduction of cloud computing solutions has changed the way IT vendors and business owners alike handle and provide their services.
+Similarly, the introduction of cloud computing solutions has changed how IT vendors and business owners alike handle and provide their services.

 The cloud and climate change.

-There is absolutely no doubt that cloud computing is changing the way we do business and interact with our peers.
+There is absolutely no doubt that cloud computing is changing how we do business and interact with our peers.
 The cloud is helping us innovate new products and ideas in an extremely convenient platform.